phpbench/phpbench/docs/regression-testing.rst

     phpbench run tests/Benchmark/MyBenchmark.php --uuid=tag:original --retry-threshold=5 --iterations=10 --assert="variant.mode <= baseline.mode +/- 5%"

-We assert the the current run's ``mode`` is less than or equal to the baseline ``mode`` and tolerate a variance within 5% of the baseline ``mode``.
+We assert the current run's ``mode`` is less than or equal to the baseline ``mode`` and tolerate a variance within 5% of the baseline ``mode``.

 See :doc:`assertions` for more information.